 Registers are areas of memory (RAM) in the switcher used to hold snapshots and key frame effects; there are 99 registers for each of these purposes, numbered from 01 to 99.
-Each register is further divided into eight subregisters (note, however, that a "P/P & DSK" sub-register to hold a PGM/ PST bank and downstream keyer snapshot exists in a RAM area in the DMK-7000, but this one is also controlled via the switcher).

-The DME has 99 registers each for snapshots and key frame effects for each channel.
-You can carry out operations such as saving, recalling, and manipulating these registers for each channel separately.

-The illustration below shows the configuration of the snapshot registers.
+Each register is further divided into seven subregisters.
+The DME has 99 registers (01 to 99) each for snapshots and key frame effects for each channel.
+The following schematic diagram shows the snapshot register arrangement.